It’s 2018 — nearly 2019 — shouldn’t multi-touch attribution be easy by now? You would think so, but you’d be wrong.

 I mentioned earlier that Google Analytics makes it difficult to connect your marketing data to actual customers.
 Luckily, you can work around this with cookies.

-By setting up and passing unique identifiers stored in cookies, you can track a user’s behavior before they convert, and then connect that activity to a real person once they’ve given you their information (e.g. email via form submission, phone number via inbound call, etc.).
+By setting up and passing unique identifiers stored in cookies, you can track a user’s behavior before they convert.
+Then you can connect that activity to a real person once they’ve given you their information (e.g. email via form submission, phone number via inbound call, etc.).

-As far as tools are concerned, it doesn’t really matter which one you use, but make sure you can easily export the other session data you’ll need for channel/content analysis.
+As far as tools are concerned, it doesn’t really matter which one you use.
+Make sure, however, that you can easily export the other session data you’ll need for channel/content analysis.
 (More on this in the “Capture the right data” section.)

-Many call tracking tools call this feature custom cookie capture, which will associate any unique cookie values configured to be captured with the tracked phone call.
+Many call tracking tools call this feature custom cookie capture.
+It associates any unique cookie values configured to be captured with the tracked phone call.

 It’s much easier to tie down-funnel interactions and purchases to an email address than a long alphanumeric string that means nothing to anyone.